rafaelaudy/calculator/README.md

 ### `npm run build`

-### Bugs to work on:
+### Next steps:

-- Click multiple time in operation buttons
+- Add ability to click multiple time in operation buttons (+ + +)
-- Round numbers to fit the box
-- Check css
-- Logo and app name
+- Add shadow when buttons are disabled
+- Remove eval for security reasons